glichtwark/XROMM-Visualisation/README.md

 - If motion capture data (C3D or MAT) file is present along with a text file containing the co-registration transformation matrix between the XROMM and Mocap coordinate systems, then visualisation is shown in the Mocap coordinate system
 - Note that there is a slight timing difference between systems, such that the rate of the motion capture is 101.01% that of the xray.
 This is adjusted for in the app via an interpolation routine

+Uses BTKToolkit for loading C3D files (will need to be installed and on path for working with app source code) - http://biomechanical-toolkit.github.io/docs/Wrapping/Matlab/_tutorial.html

+Code developed by Dr Jayishni Maharaj in collaboration with Dr Glen Lichtwark